basit-devBE/sorting_algorithms/README.md

-# This is our solution to ALX SORTING ALGORITHM group project work
+# This is our solution to ALX SORTING ALGORITHM group Project work

 ## Overview